Kosów Lacki: History

-1202 - First mention of a village Kossów found in documents belonging to prince Konrad Mazowiecki.

-1723 - A permit was granted to organize a market twice a week and a fair four times in a year.
-Kosów was established as a town.

-18th century - There were two schools in Kossów, in which 40 percent of the students were girls.

-1869 - Civic rights were canceled, because Kosów participated in The January Uprising.
+The village of Kossów was mentioned in a document of Duke Konrad I of Masovia from 1202.
+It was a private village of Polish nobility and later private town, administratively located in the Drohiczyn County in the Podlaskie Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+In 1723, a permit was granted to organize a market twice a week and a fair four times in a year.
+Kosów was granted town rights.
+In the 18th century, there were two schools in Kosów, in which 40 percent of the students were girls.
+In 1869, town rights were revoked, because Kosów participated in the January Uprising.

-1964 - A picture by El Greco titled "Ecstasy of St. Francis of Assisi" was found in the presbytery in Kosów Lacki.
+In 1964, a painting by El Greco titled "Ecstasy of St. Francis of Assisi" was found in the presbytery in Kosów Lacki.

-01.01.2000 - Restoration of civic rights.
+Town rights were restored on 1 January 2000.